-STOP 18: On the smooth slope the trail angles upward across a smooth bare slope (image below on left) on the Spot Pond Granodiorite (Zsg).
+STOP 18: The trail angles upward across a smooth bare slope (image below on left) on the Spot Pond Granodiorite (Zsg).
 Smooth surfaces like this are common on the granodiorite and are formed by glacial erosion.
-At the very bottom of the slope, is a contact with a large inclusion of the Westboro Formation (Zvwq) in the granodiorite.
+At the very bottom of the slope on its west side, is a large inclusion of the Westboro Formation (Zvwq) in the granodiorite.
 The inclusion is gray hornfels and is large enough to show on the map.
 On the flat top of the hill, you may also notice some linear cracks filled with fine-grained rock that is more resistant to erosion than the surrounding granodiorite (image below to right).
 These are quartz veins that may be derived from the melting of metasandstone in the Westboro Formation (Zvwq).